 Liquidity risk arises from the Company's general and capital financing needs.
 We manage liquidity risk by attempting to maintain sufficient cash balances.
 Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short term obligations.
-At September 30, 2021, we had working capital of \$1,005,156 (December 31, 2020 - \$2,580,088).
+At December 31, 2021, we had working capital of \$9,682,809 (December 31, 2020 - \$2,580,088).
 Liquidity risk is assessed as high.

 To date, the Company has been able to address any shortfalls in meeting our short-term financial demands by turning to equity and debt markets to raise the funding necessary to continue operations.
-We will have to continue to raise funds on these markets until the Company is able to realize consistent profitable operating results.
+We will have to continue to raise funds on these markets until the Company is able to realize consistent cash flows from operations.